ThoberDetofeno/AI-Agent-Architecture/README.md

 This is the first layer of defense against inappropriate or out-of-scope queries.
 It analyzes the incoming user questions and determines whether they fall within the predefined scope of acceptable queries.
 This classifier is trained on a dataset of expected questions and the types of questions to avoid, effectively acting as a gatekeeper.

+Query Classifier routes your queries to the Agent that are best suited to handling them.
+You can use it to classify keyword-based queries and questions to achieve better search results.

 - https://medium.com/ai-advances/advanced-rag-11-query-classification-and-refinement-2aec79f4140b
 - https://docs.haystack.deepset.ai/v1.25/docs/query_classifier